Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_slides.md

 Built distribution (wheel)

-- Contains files needed only to run package.
+- Contains binary files to run package.
 - No compilation done, just a copy paste into a directory.
 - In most cases only one generic wheel is required.
 Exceptions are different Python interpreters, different OS configurations.
 - Run